-- Rollback can be done only from the backups that were enabled for Instant Recovery and made with one of the following methods: VxFS Checkpoint, VxVM, FlashSnap, NAS_Snapshot, or the disk array methods. - If the backup was made with the EMC TimeFinder Clone method and the clone is not fully created, a rollback cannot succeed.
-To verify that the clone is complete before you do a rollback: See "Verifying that the clone is complete before doing a point in time rollback" on page 177. - For the backups that were made with the VxFS Checkpoint method, rollback requires the VxFS File System 4.0 or later and Disk Layout 6.
-For NAS_Snapshot, the file system requirements depend on the NAS vendor. - Rollback deletes any VxFS Checkpoint snapshots or NAS Snapshot snapshots (and their catalog information) that were created after the creation-date of the snapshot that you restore. - If the primary file system is mounted and the snapshot resides on a disk array, the rollback attempts to unmount the file system.
+- Rollback can be done only from the backups that were enabled for Instant Recovery and made with one of the following methods: VxFS Checkpoint, VxVM, FlashSnap, NAS Snapshot, or the disk array methods. - If the backup was made with the EMC TimeFinder Clone method and the clone is not fully created, a rollback cannot succeed.
+To verify that the clone is complete before you do a rollback: See "Verifying that the clone is complete before doing a point in time rollback" on page 181. - For the backups that were made with the VxFS Checkpoint method, rollback requires the VxFS File System 4.0 or later and Disk Layout 6.
+For NAS Snapshot, the file system requirements depend on the NAS vendor. - Rollback deletes any VxFS Checkpoint snapshots or NAS Snapshot snapshots (and their catalog information) that were created after the creation-date of the snapshot that you restore. - If the primary file system is mounted and the snapshot resides on a disk array, the rollback attempts to unmount the file system.
 Any I/O on the primary device is forcibly stopped if the unmount succeeds.
 To be safe, make sure that no I/O occurs on the primary device before a rollback.
 If the attempt to unmount the primary file system fails, the rollback does not succeed.
 You should halt I/O on the device and retry the rollback.
-For example, if a terminal session has accessed the file system through the cd command, change to a directory outside the file system and retry the rollback. - Rollback is available only when you restore the file system or volume to the original location on the client.
+For example, if a terminal session has accessed the file system through the cd command, - Rollback is available only when you restore the file system or volume to the original location on the client.